LLNL/spot2_container/README.md

 You should clone or checkout this project with the --recurse-submodules option.
 This project can be built with Docker or with charliecloud (which allows you to run without root).

 This SPOT container will only show .cali performance files mounted in the /data area.
-Use relative paths when selecting subdirectories in /data, not absolute paths.

-Note that this container image is not secure.
-Do not expose the ports opened outside of the local machine.

-## Instructions for Using Charliecloud

-### Build to a Directory Image:

-1. cd to directory with Dockerfile
-2. ch-build -t spot2 .
-3. create a spot2.tar.gz
-   >ch-builder2tar spot2 .
-4. Unpack new image
-   >ch-tar2dir spot2.tar.gz .

-Or build straight to a directory without a tarball:

-2. ch-build2dir -t spot2 . spot2/

-### Start the Image:

-1. start web-server:
-   >ch-run ./spot2 --bind=</path/to/host/data/>:/data -w

-open browser url address:
-    localhost:8080
+You can also show test data in the /demos/mpi and /demos/test.

 ## Instructions for using Docker